 MDhair's products are pH balanced.
 The pH of the MDhair Restore Shampoo is 5.16, the conditioner has a pH of 5.6, the pH of the Restore Serum is 5.3, and the MDhair Minoxidil pH is 3.

 How do you use a hair loss conditioner?

-Using a hair loss conditioner shouldn’t look too different from using a traditional conditioner.
-That said, there are a few things you can do to maximize effectiveness.
+Using a hair loss conditioner shouldn't look too different from using a traditional conditioner.
+That said, you can do a few things to maximize effectiveness.
 Most importantly, make sure you use your conditioner every time you wash your hair.
-You’ll get the best results if you’re consistent with your use.
+You'll get the best results if you're consistent with your use.

 When you apply, be sure to work the product throughout your hair, from the scalp to the ends.
 You must apply the conditioner to your scalp since many of the beneficial ingredients you find in hair loss products work in the hair follicles.
 You'll also want to ensure you're leaving the conditioner on your hair for several minutes, as this will allow the formula to work its magic fully.

 Additional tips for people with hair loss